zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation01.md

 ### Objective

-[RFC 2182](http://tools.ietf.org/html/rfc2182) specifies that there must be at least minimum two name servers for a domain.
+Section 4.1 of [RFC 1034](http://tools.ietf.org/html/rfc1034) specifies that there must be at least minimum two name servers for a domain.
 This test is done to verify this condition

 ### Inputs